evhub/coconut/DOCS.md

 ### Chain

 Coconut uses the FSharp-style concatenation operator `::` for iterator chaining.
 Coconut's iterator chaining is done lazily, in that the arguments are not evaluated until they are needed.
 It has a precedence in-between bitwise or and backtick calls.

 The in-place operator is `::=`, although neither the in-place operator nor the operator function `(::)` will evaluate lazily in the same way that the normal operator will.
+This is to help avoid the issue of referencing a variable in the lazy definition of it, which will cause Python to have a Segmentation Fault.

 ##### Python Docs